psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 Has gevyn me the foueynte, fteyn,
 That woll not wroth the erly ne late.
 Kyffe me, S. knyght, euyn now here,
-I pray the, be glad', and' make ‘good' chere,
+I pray the, be glad', and' make 'good' chere,
 For well is me begoh";—
 Ther they made joye, oute of mynde,
 So was itt reason and' cors of kynde,